 College Choice Score: 78.9

 The online master’s degree in health administration from Saint Joseph’s University is a practice-based program designed to give students the skills and experience necessary to immediately improve the performance of your organization and advance their careers.
 From courses in health care law taught by working health care attorneys, to health care ethics classes led by key executives in the non-profit industry, the curriculum is developed for the modern health care marketplace and delivered by experts in the field.

-SJU’s online health administration program gives students a choice between an informatics concentration or general track.
-The general track explores the complex moral and ethical health care considerations that often dominate executive-level decision making.
+SJU’s online health administration program gives students a choice between an Informatics track or General track.
+The General track explores the complex moral and ethical health care considerations that often dominate executive-level decision making.
 By examining issues from genetic testing before birth to end-of-life care and euthanasia, students gain new perspective on proper health care administration at an individual and policy-making level.
-Meanwhile, the informatics track focuses on effective management, development and evaluation of electronic medical records and other emerging healthcare technologies.
-Built for today’s rapidly changing digital healthcare environment, the informatics concentration covers issues related to IT infrastructure and applications with emphasis on improving the quality of care through enhanced data management.
+Meanwhile, the Informatics track focuses on some of the following areas:

 Pennsylvania State University - World Campus

 College Choice Score: 68.9

 Tuition per credit hour: $930

 Since 1892, students have been able to complete a Pennsylvania State University education without traveling to a physical campus.
 As a pioneer in distance education – and now, in online learning – Penn State has significant experience in teaching and understanding the needs of students learning at a distance.
 Among the many online options available from Penn State – World Campus is a Master of Health Administration degree with a focus on health policy and administration.